loganbyers/term-peeper/roadmap.md

 * Download, view, and manually classify imagery within a GUI
 * Load multiple files into a classification queue
 * Output raw classification results to file
+* Projects in place, with save and open actions

 0.2
 ---

 * Automatic classification scheme in place
+* Color choices on classification
+* Project integrity checks, dynamic projects

 0.3
 ---

-* Work flow developments such as save program state, open saved saved state
+* Work flow developments
-* Save classification as 'alternate', to permit for uncertain choices
+* Change analysis